-Key audit matter description The group's principal business was to make debt investments, directly or indirectly, in business-essential, revenue-producing (or cost saving) equipment and other physical assets.
-The group is currently in a managed wind-down with the objective of realising the remaining investments.
-As at 30 June 2023, the aggregate value of the debt portfolio amounted to £26.0 million (2022: £72.1 million) representing 67% of total assets (2022: 80%).
+Key audit matter description

+The group's principal business was to make debt investments, directly or indirectly, in business-essential, revenue-producing (or cost saving) equipment and other physical assets.

+As at 30 June 2024, the aggregate value of the debt portfolio amounted to £14.4 million (2023: £26.0 million) representing 62% of total assets (2023: 67%).
 The decrease in the balance is mainly due to the disposal of investments and fair value losses during the year.

-The debt portfolio is measured at fair value post the change in the company's business model which was approved on 16 July 2020 by the 2016 C shareholders and on 4 December 2020 by the ordinary shareholders.
+The debt portfolio is measured at fair value, in accordance with IFRS 9, Financial instruments, following the change of the group's business model, approved on 16 July 2020 by the 2016 C shareholders and on 4 December 2020 by the ordinary shareholders.

 Management applied a discounted cash flow approach in determining the fair value of the debt portfolio by forecasting future cash flows expected to be generated from each investment discounted back to the reporting date using a discount rate reflective of the market yield of a similar investment.
-As part of our risk assessment, we identified the calculation of fair values for individual loans requires management to make significant estimates, in particular, the determination of estimated future cash flows.
-This includes the timing of collection, the valuation of underlying collateral including costs of realisation, as well as market yields to maturity; all estimates that are particularly uncertain given the volatile market conditions due to the Ukraine conflict, rising interest rates and the high inflation environment.